psychemedia/storytelling-notes/hand-of-glory.md

 Without subscribing to the tone of persiflage in the above remarks, I would suggest that the paragraph brings on the scene a mummy hand of high interest, and might possibly, therefore, be admitted to a corner in the valuable collection of ' N. & Q.' under the above headings.
 H. E. M. St. Petersburg.

 ```

+## An Aside — Gibbeting in England

+One of the joys of *N & Q* is that having started tracking down one particular topic, you can often quickly sidetrack yourself down another.

+For example, we might start to wonder about when the practice of gibbeting died out in England.
+Such a piece of information might perhaps add colour to the tale of the hand of glory.
+It might also provide additional historical context for the tale I tell of Micah Morey [[related Isle of Wight storynote](https://psychemedia.github.io/island-storynotes/michael_morey_and_james_dove.html)], a man gibbeted on the Isle of Wight having ben hanged for the cruel murder and dismemberment of his grandson, James Dove, in 1736.

 ```{admonition} "The last Gibbet in England", *N&Q*, May 3rd, 1856
 :class: dropdown